-The Appeals Committee, composed of the Instructor, the Director of Education, and the Director of Financial Aid, will examine all appeals.
+The Appeals Committee, composed of the Instructor and the Director of Education, or RN Program Director (when appropriate) will examine all appeals.
 The student will be sent the committee's written decision within two days of the Director of Education's receipt of the appeal.
 The decision of the committee is final.